Legal claims against company directors

 - Issuing new shares in the company;

-- Company directors awarding themselves fixed term contracts of over 2 years;
+- Company directors awarding themselves fixed term contracts of over 2 years or excessive remuneration;

 Claims against the directors on insolvency

-Where a company is entering into (or approaching) administration, being wound-up or liquidated the directors duty shifts from acting in the interests of the company to acting in the interests of the creditors, with a view to minimising losses.
+Where a company is insolvent, the directors duties shifts from acting in the interests of the shareholders to acting in the interests of the creditors, with a view to minimising losses.
 However, it is not clear when exactly this duty shifts across to the creditors during ‘the twilight zone’ before insolvency.
 The shift does not depend on a snapshot of the company’s financial position but rather the directors rational expectations of what the future may hold.

 As soon as a director becomes aware that a company is approaching financial difficulty they should take steps.
 This applies collectively as a board and on an individual level.